alex-gutev/live_cells/docs-src/docs/advanced/cell-keys.md

   function.
 * If your cell depends on other cells, include those cells in the key class and in its implementation of `==`.

-An example implementation of `MyKey` from the example above:
+An example implementation of `MyKey`:

 ```dart title="Example key implementation"
 class MyKey {